CHAIR: Dr. Jonathon Fowles, PhD, CSEP-CEP, Professor, Acadia University

 Canadian Physiotherapy Association representative:

-Dr. Kristin Campbell, BScPT, PhD, Associate Professor, Department of Physical Therapy, University of British Columbia
+Dr. Kristin Campbell, BScPT, PhD, Professor, Department of Physical Therapy, University of British Columbia

 - Mr. Rob Werstine, Past President, Canadian Physiotherapy Association

 Dr. Chris Shields